 \begin{proof} 1) To prove the first claim of the theorem, observe that Gromov's theorem on polynomial growth \cite{gromov} implies that any group satisfying the assumption of this claim has at least cubic growth: its growth function $v_{G,S}(n) \ge A n^3$, for some positive constant $A$, depending on the generating set $S$ and all $n$ (since any nilpotent group has growth $\sim n^d$, and the only groups of (sub)-quadratic growth are finite extensions of $\mathbb{Z}$, $\mathbb{Z}^2$ or finite ones, see e.g. Corollary $3.18$ in \cite{woess}; for an exposition of basic facts about growth of groups see also \cite{mannhowgroups} ).
 Consider a simple random walk on $G$, we denote its symmetric finitely supported measure by $\nu$, and we assume that $\nu= \nu_0^{*2}$.
-Recall that by Coulhon Saloff-Coste inequality the F{\o}lner function of $G$ satisfies $Fol_{G,S}(n) \ge v_{G,S}(C n) \ge A' n^3$, where $v_{G,S}(n)$ is the growth function of $G$ withe respect to $S$.
+Recall that by Coulhon Saloff-Coste inequality the F{\o}lner function of $G$ satisfies $Fol_{G,S}(n) \ge v_{G,S}(C n) \ge \A' n^3$, where $v_{G,S}(n)$ is the growth function of $G$ with respect to $S$.
 Therefore, the return probability of the random walk $(G,\nu)$ satisfies $\nu^{*n}(e) \le C' \frac{1}{n^{3/2}}$.
-Indeed, this (well-known fact) follows from the inequality between isoperimetry and return probability, see e.g. Proposition 14.1 and Theorem 14.3 and for this particular Corollary 14.5 in Chapter III \cite{woess}.
+Indeed, this (well-known) fact follows from the inequality between isoperimetry and return probability, see e.g. Proposition 14.1 and Theorem 14.3 and for this particular claim Corollary 14.5 in Chapter III \cite{woess}.

-Now recall that (by an argument that goes back to Baldi et al \cite{baldietal}, see (2.1) in Section $2$ of \cite{varopoulos85} (Varopoulos) the following holds.
-Take a symmetric random walk $\mu_1$ and a not-necessarily symmetric random walk $\mu_2$.
+Now recall an argument that goes back to Baldi et al \cite{baldietal}.
+By $(2.1)$ in Section $2$ of \cite{varopoulos85} by Varopoulos the following holds.
+Take a symmetric random walk defined by a measure $\mu_1$ and a not-necessarily symmetric non-degenerate random walk defined by $\mu_2$.
 Then there exists $\alpha>0$ such that for any function $f \in l^2(G)$